vozhyk-/gohan/docs/source/extension.rst

 framework will walk through files and recursively through directories, running tests in files named ``test_*.js``.

+By default, the framework doesn't show logs and results for passing tests, so you won't see any output if all the tests pass.
+If you pass a ``-v``/``--verbose`` flag, it will show these messages, and an additional ``All tests have passed.`` message if all the tests pass.

 Test file contents
 ^^^^^^^^^^^^^^^^^^
 Each test file must specify schema and path for preloading extensions: